 MilitaryByOwner asked its loyal social media followers what they prefer when choosing a retirement destination.
 Here’s what they said:

 - Several commented that small town living seems appealing.

 - Others stated they are fond of the amenities within a metropolitan area.

 - Some remarked they’d like to try age 55+ communities.

 - A few mentioned they’d be drawn to housing around a golf course or near a waterfront.

 Perhaps you’ll have more than one place in mind when considering your retirement years.
 When making city-by-city comparisons, consider these points.

 How far will your money go?
-With an online search for a cost of living calculator, take a glance at how far your budget may stretch.
+With an online search for a cost of living calculator, take a glance at how far your budget can stretch.
 Using the calculator tool, select where you currently live, where you’d like to live, and what your income will be.
 This will generate a comparable salary estimate, as well as show the rise or fall in the amount you’d spend on groceries, housing and utilities.

 Research tax rates.
 Look at the rates for income tax, state tax, property tax and local sales tax.
 States such as Florida, Nevada, South Dakota, Tennessee, Texas, Washington, and Wyoming may have steep sales tax but do not impose state income tax on Social Security and pension income.

 Have you thought of living in a "college town"?
 A city with a vibrant college or university may stir youthful vigor with sports, music, art, theater, and cultural events.
 Additionally, living near an academic hub may offer continuing education opportunities for lifelong learning.